 interim they were nearly made into a film by Robert Clark (of Associated British Pictures, ABP) as a ‘sort of Cornish Gone with the Wind’ but

-on the novels and it was he who interested the BBC in producing the first four books as the TV series Poldark that hit the screens in the 1970s.
+the novels and it was he who interested the BBC in producing the first four books as the TV series Poldark that hit the screens in the 1970s.
+Its

-Its huge success persuaded the BBC to commission a second series covering the next three books.
-However, apart from Stranger from the Sea
+huge success persuaded the BBC to commission a second series covering the next three books.
+However, apart from Stranger from the Sea (the

-(the 8th Poldark novel) which HTV made as a ‘one-off’ in 1995, and despite considerable popular demand for a third series, the remaining five
+8th Poldark novel) which HTV made as a ‘one-off’ in 1995, and despite considerable popular demand for a third series, the remaining five novels

 The first Poldark TV series was extraordinarily popular.
 It starred Robin Ellis and Angharad Rees as Ross and Demelza, with Ralph Bates, Clive